SCENE 01 / TIMELAPSE HYPERLAPSE

 How long can time-lapse captures run continuously?

-We support time-lapse projects from single-day shoots to year-long installations.
-Long-duration projects use weatherproof housings, reliable power (solar, mains, or battery rotation), and large storage solutions.
-Remote monitoring ensures continuous operation.
+We support time-lapse projects from single-day shoots to year-long installs.
+Long projects use weatherproof housings, reliable power (solar, mains, or battery rotation), and large storage.
+Remote tracking keeps the system running non-stop.

 What's the difference between time-lapse and hyperlapse?

-Time-lapse captures a stationary scene over time (e.g., clouds moving, construction progress).
-Hyperlapse adds camera movement through space—walking or driving while shooting frames—creating dynamic traveling sequences compressed in time.
+Time-lapse captures a still scene over time, such as clouds moving or construction progress.
+Hyperlapse adds camera movement through space—walking or driving while shooting frames—which creates dynamic traveling sequences compressed in time.

 What resolution and frame rates do you deliver?

-We capture up to 8K resolution and deliver in any required format from 24fps to 60fps.
-Higher capture resolution allows for stabilization, cropping, and digital zoom in post without quality loss.
+We capture up to 8K resolution and deliver in any format you need, from 24fps to 60fps.
+Higher capture resolution leaves room for stabilization, cropping, and digital zoom in post with no quality loss.

 Can you handle day-to-night (holy grail) transitions?

 Yes.
-Holy grail time-lapse requires specialized techniques including exposure ramping, aperture adjustment, and ISO management to maintain smooth exposure across dramatic lighting changes.
-We have extensive experience with these challenging sequences.
+Holy grail time-lapse needs special methods such as exposure ramping, aperture shifts, and ISO control to keep exposure smooth across sharp lighting changes.
+Our team has deep experience with these tricky sequences.

 What equipment do you use for time-lapse production?

-We use professional cameras (Sony, Canon, Nikon) in weatherproof housings with intervalometers, motion control systems (eMotimo, Syrp, custom rigs), solar/battery power, and large-capacity storage.
-Equipment is matched to project duration and conditions.
+We use pro cameras (Sony, Canon, Nikon) in weatherproof housings with intervalometers, motion control systems (eMotimo, Syrp, custom rigs), solar or battery power, and large-capacity storage.
+The gear is matched to each project's length and conditions.

 How do you handle weather and security for outdoor installations?

-Outdoor installations use weatherproof housings rated for local conditions.
-We coordinate with property owners for secure mounting and access.
-Remote monitoring alerts us to issues, and we schedule regular maintenance visits for long projects.
+Outdoor installs use weatherproof housings rated for local conditions.
+Our team arranges secure mounting and access with property owners.
+Remote tracking alerts us to issues, and we book regular upkeep visits for long projects.

 Productions in South Korea that need this often pair it with Steadicam & Gimbal Operators, Underwater Camera Operators, and Director of Photography Services for full coverage.
 Most projects also draw on Stop Motion Production and Wire Cam Systems.